Open Now

 But if you have exhausted all these options above and your toilet is still not flushing, it may be an underlying issue in your pipes connecting to the toilet.
 Having tree roots in your pipes or a crack will cause the toilet to block up and the water to drain slowly.
 All your drains and pipes are connected in your home, and if your toilet has had a flush issue for quite some time, then having your local licensed plumber look at your pipes is the best option.
 Using high-tech CCTV cameras, the plumber can thoroughly investigate and fix blocked drains or pipes and determine why your toilet is not flushing.

-• Try a particular toilet or drain cleaning enzyme or chemical product
+• Use a special enzyme or chemical cleaner

-• Cook up your mix of baking soda and vinegar
+• Mix up some baking soda and vinegar

-If these tips helped you solve your toilet flushing problem, then great, pat yourself on the back!
-But if your toilet still doesn’t flush, don’t panic.
-It’s time to call a professional plumber or a toilet repair expert to fix the problem.
-Get in touch with the Fixed Today team for your expert plumbing service in Sydney!
+If you’ve managed to sort out your loo, give yourself a pat on the back!
+But if it’s still acting up, don’t fret.
+It might be time to call in a pro.
+Reach out to a toilet repair expert.
+Get in touch with the Fixed Today team for top plumbing service in Sydney!

 We Also Have Some Related Articles